Should you consider a bookkeeping career?

 Bookkeeping: Accountant or Bookkeeper?

-The Business Activity Statement or BAS is a form submitted to the Australian Taxation Office (ATO) by registered business entities to report their tax obligations such as GST, PAYGW and a few more.
+The Business Activity Statement, or BAS, is a document that registered business organizations send to the Australian Taxation Office (ATO) to record their tax responsibilities, such as GST, PAYGW, and others.

-How Can The Certificate IV In Accounting And Bookkeeping Help You Decide?
+How Can A Certificate IV In Accounting And Bookkeeping Assist You In Making Your Decision?

-If you’re wishing to pursue a career in the financial services industry, and are still undecided if you want to specialise in accounting or bookkeeping, then it may be a relief for you to know that the Certificate IV in Accounting and Bookkeeping course is a mix of accounting and bookkeeping qualifications.
+If you want to work in the financial services industry but aren’t sure whether you want to specialize in accounting or bookkeeping, you’ll be relieved to learn that the Certificate IV in Accounting and Bookkeeping course combines both accounting and bookkeeping certifications.